It's Officially Christmas: The Double Album: Background and composition

 On October 17, 2024, Dan + Shay announced their first Christmas album which was released the next day at midnight.

 The first disc is all Christmas standards and the second disc is all new original Christmas music.
 Dan Smyers wrote on all eleven tracks, Shay Mooney wrote on five.

 Release and promotion

 It's Officially Christmas: The Double Album was released on October 18, 2024, by Warner Nashville.
 They performed "It's Officially Christmas" during Macy's Thanksgiving Day Parade on November 28, 2024.
 On December 4, 2024, they performed "Take Me Home for Christmas" and "Save The Snowman" on The Today Show; "Rockin' Around the Christmas Tree" and "Pick Out a Christmas Tree" during NBC's Christmas in Rockefeller; and "The Cozy Song" on The Tonight Show Starring Jimmy Fallon.
 On December 9, 2024, they will perform "Take Me Home For Christmas" and "Pick Out a Christmas Tree" during the season 26 finale The Voice.

+At Universal Studios Japan, the song "Officially Christmas" will be used in the winter season show "Light Up the Night ~Christmas Celebration~" starting in 2025.